 Call Our Atlantic City Bench Warrant Lawyers for a Free Legal Consultation

-If you or a loved one has a bench warrant or suspects that they might, call the Law Offices of John J. Zarych for help.
+If you or a loved one has a bench warrant or suspects that they might call the Law Offices of John J. Zarych for help.
 Our Atlantic City criminal defense lawyers represent the accused and help them fight charges to get them dropped and dismissed.
 We also seek to have bench warrants dropped so that our clients can go about their day without the fear of being arrested.
-For help with your case and help learning more about whether you have a bench warrant in NJ, call our attorneys today at (609) 616-4956.
+For help with your case and help to learn more about whether you have a bench warrant in New Jersey, call our attorneys today at (609) 445-3512.